10-Day Taste of South Africa Guided Tour

 This 10-day tour of South Africa is just that, a taste of the country and its diversity.
 The tour incorporates the Panoramic Route, Kruger National Park, a private reserve in the Greater Kruger area, Eswatini (Swaziland), Zululand, and another private reserve first proclaimed world heritage site in South Africa, iSimangaliso, and a boat cruise on Lake St Lucia.
 We travel through the scenic Garden Route for the last three days and finally ending in Cape Town.
 This tour truly covers travel in South Africa!

 DAY 1.
 Johannesburg – Dullstroom – Panoramic Route – Sabie

 You are collected from your hotel at around 09h00 to start your tour.
 Collection from the O R Tambo International Airport outside Johannesburg can also be arranged.
-We travel from Johannesburg via Middelburg, Dullstroom and Lydenburg.
-Continue to Pilgrim´s Rest, the early gold mining town turned into a living museum.
-Rich deposits of alluvial gold were found here at the end of the 19th century, hence the existence of the town deep in the mountains.
+We travel from Johannesburg via Middelburg, Dullstroom, and Lydenburg.
+Continue to Pilgrim´s Rest; the early gold mining town turned into a living museum.
+Rich deposits of alluvial gold were found here at the end of the 19th century around the town deep in the mountains.
 We continue to Sabie.
 Overnight at the Ligna Lodge.

 DAY 2.
 Panoramic Route – Private Game Reserve